4ked/BIP/README.md

 ## The Basics

-Jawa is simple.
+Jawa is a platform designed to be a simple solution for backtesting python trading algorithms via zipline-live with Interactive Brokers integration.
 Quantitative trading is very secretive and exclusive, since people are trying to make money after all.
 Jawa, however, is a good way for anyone to get their toes wet by trading through Interactive Brokers.
 It's local, it's clean, and it's fast.
-Head down to the setup section to see just how little it takes to start backtesting your trading algorithms.
+While the project is constantly evolving, click [here](https://github.com/orgs/three-02/projects/1) for insight into the status of the project.

+It is also worth noting that this is only a command line interface.
+While there are probably more complex solutions elsewhere, this is as close to plug-and-play as you can get to test your trading algorithms without the hastle of setting up more complex infrastructure.

 ## Usage